Mexico elections center on disgust with corruption

 Sunday is the first time that an independent candidate appears on the ballot.

-MEXICO CITY — Mexicans vote Sunday in a potentially transformative election that could put in power a firebrand vowing to end politics and business as usual in a country weary of spiraling violence, unchecked corruption and scandal-plagued politicians.
+MEXICO CITY — Mexicans were voting Sunday in a potentially transformative election that could put in power a firebrand vowing to end politics and business as usual in a country weary of spiraling violence and scandal-plagued politicians.

+Front-running candidate Andrés Manuel López Obrador was one of the first lined up to vote at his polling place in Mexico City.
+While López Obrador held a commanding lead in polls, he worried many.

+"I am concerned that some candidates are making proposals that are impossible, because they're very expensive to carry out," said Juan Carlos Limas, 26, who lined up at another Mexico City precinct to vote for Ricardo Anaya, who is running second in polls for a right-left coalition.

+López Obrador has promised a "transformation" of Mexico and pledged to end the corruption that angers Mexicans.

-But his rivals warn that a victory by leftist Andrés Manuel López Obrador could set the country back decades with an interventionist economic policy and are also promising to fight corruption and bring change to Mexico.
-All the candidates are lambasting President Donald Trump's policies against migrants and Mexico.
+But rivals warn that López Obrador could set the country back decades with an interventionist economic policy.

+All the candidates are lambasting President Donald Trump's policies against migrants and Mexico, but voters were wondering who could best deal with Trump.

 Sunday's elections for posts at every level of government are Mexico's largest ever and have become a referendum on corruption, graft and other tricks used to divert taxpayer money to officials' pockets and empty those of the country's poor.